- Bachelor in General Studies

 Your curriculum must include at least 34 credits of upper-level work.
 "Upper-level" typically means that the course number is 300 and above.
-Non-introductory courses at the 200-level may be included in a proposed curriculum with the approval of the Program Advisor.
+Non-introductory courses at the 200-level may be included in a proposed curriculum with the approval of the program advisor.

 The final draft of your curriculum proposal should provide the course number and titles of all courses as well as an intellectual justification (or annotation) for the inclusion of each course or category of courses.
 Some students choose to include a justification for each individual course.
 Others write a brief justification for each category (see below).
 In either case, you should explain how the courses in your curriculum directly contribute to the overall learning objectives discussed in your Intellectual Statement of Purpose.
 Please do not include course descriptions from the LSA Course Guide in the curriculum proposal.

-In designing the curriculum proposal it may be helpful to group courses into some of the following categories (although not all categories will be appropriate for all proposals).
+In designing the curriculum proposal, it may be helpful to group courses into some of the following categories (although not all categories will be appropriate for all proposals).

 Methods Courses (if appropriate): Upper-level courses on the key methods used in your proposed field of study.
 Examples might include ECON 452, STATS 426, AMCULT 306, PSYCH 303, or COMPLXSYS 270.
 Computer programming and production courses might also fall into the category.

 Thematic or Disciplinary Groupings of Electives: This is where you provide some flexibility in your proposal.
 Group your elective courses together according to discipline, content area, or skills sets.
 Specify how many courses you will take from each grouping and provide yourself with some alternatives in case of scheduling conflicts or registration difficulties.
-For example, an Individual Major Program on comparative religion might take two upper-level courses in each of the following areas: Christianity, Judaism, Islam, Asian religions (listing four or five possible courses in each).
-Alternately, the proposal might require at least one course in each of the following disciplinary perspectives: psychology of religion, philosophy of religion, sociology and anthropology of religion, history of religious traditions.
+For example, an Individualized Major Program on comparative religion might take two upper-level courses in each of the following areas: Christianity, Judaism, Islam, and Asian religions (listing four or five possible courses in each).
+Alternately, the proposal might require at least one course in each of the following disciplinary perspectives: psychology of religion, philosophy of religion, sociology and anthropology of religion, and history of religious traditions.